patternfly/patternfly/src/patternfly/demos/HelperText/examples/HelperText.md

 {{/form}}
 ```
 ## Documentation
-When adding helper text to a form field, place it within the form control and form helper text to ensure proper spacing.
+When adding helper text to a form field, place it within the form helper text element.